Kyrgyzstan, Tajikistan agree to withdraw troops | DW | 01.05.2021

 The fighting broke out after Tajik officials attempted to place surveillance cameras to monitor a water supply facility on the Isfara River near the Kyrgyz village of Kok-Tash.
 Both countries have claimed the area around the facility in a dispute that dates back to when both countries were part of the Soviet Union.

-Kyrgyzstan residents opposed the surveillance attempt.
-People from both countries began throwing stones and each other before troops entered the fray.
+Kyrgyzstan residents opposed the surveillance attempt, and people from both countries began throwing stones at each other before troops entered the fray.

 Kyrgyz officials reported at least 33 people died in the fighting.
 The country announced two days of mourning after the violence.
 Tajikistan did not report casualties on their side, but media reports said about eight people were killed, including four border guards.